Jim Johnsen: University of Alaska System budget cuts

 Johnsen assumed the role of president during a period of budget cuts following the state of Alaska’s loss of income from collapsed oil revenues.
-In March 2016, Johnsen said university system would have to continue to cut back significantly.
+In March 2016, Johnsen said the university system would have to continue to cut back significantly.
 At the same time, Johnsen made a public case for supporting Alaska's higher education system, extolling the virtues of education and the role the university can play in bolstering the state's economy.

 In July 2019, Alaska governor Mike Dunleavy announced he was using his line-item veto powers to cut the University of Alaska System’s state funding by $130 million, or 41% of its total budget.
 The cuts were widely condemned, including by Johnsen, University of Alaska trustees, and public officials from across the political spectrum.
 The outcry led to hearings being held by the Alaska State Legislature about a possible veto override; Johnsen was the first person to testify in these hearings.
 Johnsen led a negotiation effort on behalf of the university with Dunleavy, which ultimately resulted in the governor and the Board of Regents agreeing in August 2019 to cut $70 million of the university system’s budget – about half the size of the original cuts the governor had planned to make.